bmazzarol/Pasted/Pasted.Docs/index.md

 resources such as HTML, CSS, JavaScript, or any other text-based files directly into your code.
 It works well for source generators and applications that are compiled ahead of time (AOT).

-It comes with a MSBuild task that is used to select the files to embed, the source generator then generates a static class with constants for each file.